The Wonderful Experience of Playing With Baby

 Floor play can be one of the most developmentally stimulating activities for your baby between two and four months.
 As your baby begins to enjoy time on her back reaching for hanging toys and gazing at mobiles, it’s tempting to leave baby to herself for these quiet play times while you get some work done around the house.
 But wait!
-Don’t miss out on this stage that will pass all too quickly.
+Don’t miss out on playing with baby during this stage that will pass all too quickly.
 Of course it is nice to be able to put baby down for part of the day so the dishes and laundry don’t pile up or for you to take a much-needed break.
 But you should also take full advantage of the close one-on-one interaction that you and baby can enjoy together in these early months.

 By two months of age, your baby will start to follow objects with his eyes from one side of his head to the other.
 Lay baby on the floor and slowly move toys back and forth before baby’s eyes to enhance these visual tracking skills.

 Around two months of age, baby begins to more accurately reach out and grasp objects.
 You can sit on the floor next to baby and dangle a favorite toy just within reach.
-Baby will also love to grab your fingers, mouth, and nose.
+Baby will also love to grab your fingers, mouth and nose.
 By four months of age your baby should be an expert grabber for anything you bring near.

+Between two and four months of age baby will learn to lift her head and push up while on her tummy.
+Lie on the floor facing your baby during tummy time to encourage her to push herself up to see you.
 At this age baby will also begin to roll onto her side and by four months may roll all the way over onto her tummy.
-Lie next to baby just out of reach and she’ll reach out toward you while learning to roll onto her side.
+Lie just out of reach while playing with baby and she’ll reach out toward you while learning to roll onto her side.
 A favorite toy will also spur her on.